 I have a theory.

-I have a delay.
+I have a thing.

 Folks, you don't know how common that is.

-Prosecutors lie to you.
+That prosecutors lie to you.

-You don't know, but I'm telling you, delay says it happened.
+You don't know, but I'm telling you, Delay says it happened.

-And And all of a sudden, here comes this indictment of delay, and he's gone, and it's in the aftermath of Katrina.
+And all of a sudden, here comes this indictment of delay, and he's gone.

 Supreme Court.

-Just uh just a little theory.
+Just a little theory.

 That agreement doesn't mean anything.